One day, everyone will know everything you have done in secret.

 Faith is a gift of GOD made possible by His grace and has nothing to do with works or your abilities as a dead, depraved sinner.
 Those who resist His grace and His Spirit’s voice may find their faith becomes “temporary” and this is why the writer of Hebrews warns believers about neglecting one’s salvation, because His Spirit will not always strive with men and He gives grace to the humble but resists the proud. ”Growing up in church” or “attending a Christian school” or “knowing and believing the Bible intellectually” or following traditions or rituals or baptisms or the words of clergy or the beliefs of a religious denomination or partaking of the LORD’s Supper or various works will not bring you salvation.
 To read further on this subject, be sure to read the article at this link.

-If you have never prayed and asked GOD to forgive you of your sins in repentance, or believed enough in Jesus to place your life in His hands, or asked His Holy Spirit to enter you and indwell you, then you are without salvation from the lake of fire.
+If you have never prayed and asked GOD to forgive you of your sins in repentance of your unbelief, or believed enough in Jesus to place your life in His hands, or asked His Holy Spirit to enter you and indwell you, then you are without salvation from the lake of fire.

-Please bow your head right now and acknowledge GOD in prayer and repent of your sinful condition.
+Please bow your head right now and acknowledge GOD in prayer and repent and believe.
+If you are willing to give Him your body, soul, spirit, heart, mind, and life including your everyday living, and ask Him to indwell you with His Holy Spirit to empower you to do this and to live and love through you each day, then this shows true repentance or in other words, this shows that you truly believe in Y’shua the Messiah, the Creator who came to earth to pay for your sins and Who alone can make it possible for you to enter heaven.
 Tell Him of your need for His great salvation and ask Him to be the LORD and owner of your life.
 Let Him know that you have “counted the cost” and are willing to suffer for Him.
 Ask Him to give you the Holy Spirit.
 He will and He will also give you a new life in Him.
 Old things will be passed away and He will begin His work in your life.
 If you have done this, please let me know, and then let your family and friends know through public confession.
 Be baptized to let your community know of your choice to die to your own ambitions and choices in life in order to be the slave of Christ, so that in the next life you may reign as a king with Him.

 “Whosoever therefore shall confess me before men, him will I confess also before my Father which is in heaven.
 But whosoever shall deny me before men, him will I also deny before my Father which is in heaven.” – Matthew 10:32-33